simhadri-bharath/media-platform/README.md

 # Media Backend

 This is a Spring Boot backend project for a **Media Streaming Platform**.
-It supports admin user management, media metadata creation, secure media streaming with HMAC signatures, and file uploads.
+It supports admin user management, media metadata creation, secure media streaming with HMAC signatures, file uploads via Cloudinary, and caching with Redis.

 ---